Emotions (The Pretty Things album): Recording

-The band's old R&B style was barely present as Phil May and Dick Taylor wrote songs of a more whimsical nature, going for a more adventurous pop style displaying a definite Ray Davies influence.
+The style of Emotions showed a fusion of "hard blues [and] psychedelia".
 Steve Rowland decided the new songs sounded rather empty so he enlisted arranger Reg Tilsley to write and conduct orchestral arrangements for most of the tracks.
 Again, the band were not pleased by this but to appease Fontana and be able to break free, they went along with the idea.
 Tilsley was given tapes of demos and work in progress of the songs and wrote the arrangements.
 Some were fairly simple, requiring a brass section, whilst others were more elaborate, bringing in strings.

 Whilst some of these arrangements were overdubbed on what had already been recorded, Dick Taylor has recalled there were a couple of sessions where the band and Tilsley's ensemble were together in the studio.
 Because the songs had mostly already been written, the new members Waller and Povey weren't able to contribute much to the writing nor add their harmonies to most of the album.
 The new harmonies did make an appearance on "Children" which was chosen to be the single released in May 1967 on Fontana TF 829.
-The harmonies also appeared on "Out in the Night", "Bright Lights of the City" and "My Time" where they were used in a more spareful ethereal manner.
+The harmonies also appeared on "Out in the Night", "Bright Lights of the City" and "My Time" where they were used in a more sparing, ethereal manner.

 Outside the studio, the band's live sound had changed drastically as they became involved in the burgeoning psychedelic scene.
 By the time Emotions was released, the contrast between the band on the record and on stage was enormous.
 The band were not happy with the end result and did nothing to promote it.
 Once released, their obligations to Fontana had been fulfilled and they were free to seek a new record contract.